-Brain fog, or “fibro fog”, is a common problem for people living with fibromyalgia.
-I received a fibromyalgia diagnosis almost 15 years ago, and my cognitive function has been severely impacted ever since.
+Brain fog, or “fibro fog," is a common problem for people with fibromyalgia.
+After receiving a fibromyalgia diagnosis almost 15 years ago, my cognitive function has been severely impacted.

 It's always incredibly frustrating when I can’t recall a memory or find the right word to use in a sentence.
-My moments with “fibro fog” are very frequent.
-As I’m a writer and a chatterbox, that can be very annoying!
+My moments with fibro fog are commonplace.
+As I'm a writer and a chatterbox, that can be very annoying!

 (In fact, I've just had to internet search "the opposite to rare" as I couldn't summon the word "frequent" for that last sentence.)

 This kind of thing happens all the time, in conversation and while I'm writing.
 As I write for a job and as a hobby, it can feel very demoralising.

 My mind just goes... blank

 Brain fog hit me hard when I studied English at university.
 I would be discussing a novel in a seminar when suddenly, my mind would go blank.
 My whole vocabulary would trickle away to nothing, and I would be unable to finish my point.